PnS2018/pns2018.github.com/session_02.md

 ### Momentum SGD

 The vanilla SGD can be easily trapped in a local minimum point.
-For example, in such case, all the directions around the local region seems steeply.
+For example, in such case, all the directions around the local region seems steep.
 And the parameters oscillates around this local region during training.
 To get out from the local minima, we can use a variant of the vanilla SGD - Momentum SGD.
 The formulation is as follows:

 $$
 \begin{aligned}